XRISM-Subaru views of Abell 754: an off-axis, near-line-of-sight merging cluster: X-ray filamentary structure in numerical simulations

 The numerical simulations \citep{2011ApJ...728...54Z,2018ApJS..234....4Z} predicted the presence of X-ray filamentary structures induced by cluster mergers.
 The X-ray filament is a remnant of ram pressure stripping combined with tidal-induced spin motion at pericenter.
 At pericenter, the subcluster attains its maximum velocity, experiencing the strongest ram pressure in the dense ICM of the main cluster.
 The subcluster gas is stripped off by this ram pressure while being influenced by the tidal spin motion.
 Once the stripped gas is released from this rotational influence, it moves inertially.
 Consequently, the major axis of the X-ray filament does not coincide with the merger trajectory but is instead aligned with the tangential direction around pericenter.
 Figure \ref{fig:filament} shows three X-ray snapshots of numerical simulations from \citet{2011ApJ...728...54Z} and \citet{2018ApJS..234....4Z}.
 The major axis of the X-ray filament was measured in a manner similar to our analysis.
 We first defined a rectangular region of $100\times50$ pixels and applied SVD orthogonal regression to determine the angle and central position.
 This was done by testing various combinations of minimum and maximum threshold values.
 The prominent red lines indicate the mean characteristic, which deviates from the subcluster’s trajectory but aligns with the tangential direction at pericenter.
 The direction of the filament slightly changes with a merger time, but the overall features do not change.

 The coupling between the orbital trajectories and the tidal rotation of the main and subclusters is clearly found (e.g., in the middle and bottom panels of Figure \ref{fig:filament}): the bending directions of the tadpole-shaped gas in the main cluster and the comma-shaped gas in the subcluster are consistent with the azimuthal rotation of their trajectories.
 This coupling can be explained by the fact that the tidal torque acts to align the spin with the orbital motion, because the tidal bulge is slightly offset from the line connecting the two clusters, producing a torque that drives the rotation toward the trajectory direction.
-Consequently, the angular momentum induced by the mutual tidal interaction is coherently transferred to the gas and dark matter components, leading to a systematic alignment between the orbital and spin directions Notably, the relationship between the X-ray morphologies and the trajectories is similar to our result shown in the top panel of Figure \ref{fig:trajectory}.
+Consequently, the angular momentum induced by the mutual tidal interaction is coherently transferred to both the gas and dark matter components, leading to a systematic alignment between the orbital and spin directions Notably, the relationship between the X-ray morphologies and the trajectories is similar to our result shown in the top panel of Figure \ref{fig:trajectory}.
+However, the orientations of the filaments and the lines connecting the two halos do not necessarily coincide.

 \makeatletter \@in@appendixfalse

 \appendixname \appendixtitle \@sectitle@prefix{} \everypar{} \makeatother